 All fellows also share a rich outpatient experience with half-day Pediatric Infectious Diseases and HIV clinics.
 The outpatient Pediatric Infectious Diseases clinic has over 1000 visits per year.
 The CU SOM has an active HIV program for children, youth and women called the Children’s Hospital Immunodeficiency Program (CHIP) that provides care to over 300 HIV infected persons with regular continuity and follow-up.

 Additionally, during the first year, the fellow will rotate through the microbiology and virology laboratories at the University of Colorado Hospital and will complete a microbiology mini-course at Children’s Hospital Colorado.
 Fellows also have 3 weeks each year of concentrated time spent in stewardship, HIV/transplant/immunocompromised, global health, epidemiology and infection control, additional outpatient experience, and additional training of their choice.

 Global Health Experience

-Weekend call for fellows is divided among the fellows and averages every third to fourth weekend.
-Weeknight call is covered by the inpatient fellow.
+Weekend call for fellows is divided among the fellows and averages every fourth weekend.
+Weeknight coverage of the pager is covered by the inpatient fellow.
 Fellows are supervised by a designated Infectious Disease attending at all times.